uptonking/note4yaoo/dev/lib-state-signal-community.md

 - ## Here is a little demo I whipped up using Preact Signals - can be used without a framework!
 - https://twitter.com/wesbos/status/1650589973215584260
+  - Here is a little demo I whipped up(匆匆做) using Preact Signals - can be used without a framework!

 ```JS
 const createState = (s) => {